Digital correspondent and consultant

 It's no easy feat when trying to get to the source of mass hacking events and other criminal acts.
 Unlike the public version of the web, it's not as easy to detect where crimes originate, who is involved and how they're continuing to communicate.

-, a new tool for law enforcement and governing agencies around the world.
+Social Links (Disclaimer: The author is a consultant for Social Links), an open source intelligence (OSINT) software vendor, just launched Social Links BOX, a new tool for law enforcement and governing agencies around the world.
 It's a standalone analogue of the Social Links SaaS service and the new solution accumulates the experience of hundreds of law enforcement agencies around the world, including the majority of European countries.

 One of the things that sets them apart from their competitors, is that there is no need for the cloud.
 In order for law enforcement and government agencies to be truly privatized, they need to ensure that their data collection stays in-house and in a closed loop - a must-have.

 “We have been listening to our customers’ ongoing needs and created the Social Links BOX based on those who require the storage of all data in a closed loop, explains Ivan Shkvarun, co-founder, Social Links.
 “Our partners need to automate their open-source investigations, but they cannot use cloud services.

 Our standalone product solves this problem: now all the power of our tools and all the methodological developments are at their disposal.”